 The world of AI is full of misleading terms.
 “Machine Learning” (ML) doesn’t “learn“, “Neural Networks” (NN) aren’t a remotely accurate representation of neurons, and people on all sides are fond of leaping at Confirmation Bias, even when it promptly takes them off a cliff.

 Even with this extremely low bar of overhyped terms many so-called “AI companies” include no AI, and more recently many “Collective Intelligence” companies have emerged to contaminate the usage of that term as well.
-Fortunately there is a term which people are only just starting to become more familiar with that hasn’t been quite so thoroughly abused and twisted yet.
+Fortunately, there is a term which people are only just starting to become more familiar with that hasn’t been quite so thoroughly abused and twisted yet.

-Cognitive architectures are systems which attempt to reproduce (to varying degrees) how the human brain actually functions.
+Cognitive architectures are systems that attempt to reproduce (to varying degrees) how the human brain actually functions.
 As the human brain is a hierarchical memory system, as neuroscience today understands it, any cognitive architecture can be easily distinguished from narrow AI such as ML and NNs by how it will bottle-neck much more easily on memory than on processing power.
-Well known language models such as GPT-3 have cost upwards of $4.6 million in computation to train, highlighting just how extreme they’ve already become in the game of throwing ever-greater amounts of processing power at problems.
+Well-known language models such as GPT-3 have cost upwards of $4.6 million in computation to train, highlighting just how extreme they’ve already become in the game of throwing ever-greater amounts of processing power at problems.

 Alternatively, the cost of cloud resources we’ve used for the past 2 years has relied more heavily on memory for the graph database activity, coming in at under $2,000 worth of such resources in that period of time.
 Likewise, Uplift has beaten GPT-3-based systems in every test, continuing to grow and improve much as any human might, though in their odd slowed experience of “skipping through time” due to how they are currently set to cycle.